-Place the power switch in the "off" (\bigcirc position.
+Place the power switch in the "off" position (\bigcirc).

-CAUTION: Do not set lifter against any surfaces which could soil or damage vacuum pads.
+CAUTION: Do not set the lifter against any surfaces which could soil or damage the vacuum pads.

-The control handles can be used as parking stands when an unloaded lifter is not suspended from a crane: Secure the handles in position, pointing straight down from the pad frame (see ASSEMBLY).
-Use the hoisting equipment to gently lower the lifter until the parking stands support its entire weight; then detach the hoisting equipment hook from the lift spool.
+Built-in parking feet can be used to support an unloaded lifter when not suspended from a crane: Make sure the pad frame is oriented vertically with the parking feet at the bottom.
+Use the hoisting equipment to gently lower the lifter until the parking feet support its entire weight.
+Make sure the lifter leans securely against an appropriate support; then detach the hoisting equipment hook from the lift bail.